shiryz/call-it-back/README.md

 }
 ```
 `firstFunction` is just your normal everyday function, while `secondFunction` gets a callback as an argument.
-If you the second function to run properly, you'll have to give it a function and so calling `secondFunction(firstFunction)` will call the first function logging `I'm the first function` then logs `I'm the second function and expect a callback as an input` as expected :hooray:.
+If you want the second function to run properly, you'll have to give it a function and so calling `secondFunction(firstFunction)` will call the first function logging `I'm the first function` then logs `I'm the second function and expect a callback as an input` as expected :tada:.

 Well, that wasn't so hard, let's pick it up a notch with three functions, adding this one:
 ```js